 Orange Cranberry Upside Down Cake

-For the Topping: Make the topping by melting the 4 tablespoons of margarine in a medium saucepan over medium.
+- For the Topping: Melt 4 tablespoons vegan butter in a saucepan over medium heat.
 Add sugar, marmalade and cranberries.
-Cook this over medium heat for 3 – 5 minutes, until the cranberries are softened.
+Cook this over medium heat until the cranberries are softened, 3 -5 minutes.
 Use a strainer to remove the liquid from the cranberries, reserving the extra liquid in a bowl.
-Place the strained liquid in the saucepan and simmer over medium heat until it thickens.
+Pour the strained liquid in the saucepan and simmer over medium heat until it thickens.

-Arranged the softened cranberries in the bottom of your prepared cake plan.
-Pour the reduced liquid over the cranberries until covered.
+- Arranged the softened cranberries in the bottom of your prepared cake plan.
+Pour the thickened sauce over the cranberries until covered.
 Reserve any extra liquid to pour over cake before serving.

-For the cake, mix together the dry ingredients and stir well to combine.
+- For the cake, mix together the dry ingredients and stir well to combine.
 Add the orange zest and stir to incorporate.
-In a separate, large bowl and using a blender, combine the margarine and sugar and blend until nice and fluffy.
-Add the vanilla and coconut milk.
-Blend again until all ingredients are mixed.
-Next add the flour a little bit at a time, blending well between additions.
+In a separate, large bowl combine the vegan butter, sugar, vanilla, water, and apple cider vinegar.
+Stir until combined.
+Pour over flour mixture and stir until combined.